 This is a reduction of $0.25 from the 2019 rate of $2.65, a 9.4% decrease.
 WorkSafeNB estimates that 91% of employers will see a net rate decrease in 2020, 87% will see rate changes reductions between -1% and -25%.

 Why did premiums skyrocket from 2016 to 2019?

 In 2015 the provincial government changed the Workers Compensation Appeals Tribunal (WCAT) and gave it more powers.
 The WCAT subsequently overturned some of the policies put in place by WorkSafeNB to control costs and benefits.
-Over the least three years, these decisions have added considerable costs to the system pushing the average rate up to $2.92.
+Over three years, these decisions added considerable costs to the system pushing the average rate up to $2.92.

-- CFIB surveyed New Brunswick members and is using your voice to emphasize the negative impact premiums hikes are having on your business.
+- CFIB surveyed New Brunswick members and used your voice to emphasize the negative impact premiums hikes are having on your business.

 - If you have issues with customer service from WorkSafeNB contact the Issues Resolution Office (IRO).

 - Prepare to reduce injury costs and get your employees back to work!
-Contact a CFIB Business Counselor today for a copy of our Return to Work package and Occupational Health and Safety Materials for your business .
+Contact a CFIB Business Counselor today for guidance on Return to Work and to receive Occupational Health and Safety Materials for your business .

 Have questions?
 Comments?
 Contact our office at [email protected] or by calling 1 888 234-2232.